vinland-technology/flict-obsolete/README.md

 # Introduction

-FOSS License Checker is a Free and Open Source Software tool to verify license compliance in and between components.
+FOSS License Checker is a Free and Open Source Software tool to verify license compliance in and between [_components_](#component).
+You can use the tool to automate the license compliance in the compliance work flow.

+FOSS License Checker checks components, with a defined license and with dependencies (themselves being components), so you need to tweak your other tools into providing this information in the correct [format](#component).

 ## Extensible and tweakable